rdkcentral/Lightning/README.md

 ```

 ## Stopping
-When you want to gracefully stop your Node.js application, you must call `stage.stop()`.
-Otherwise Node.js will stay running forever.
+When you want to gracefully stop your Node.js application, you *must* call `stage.stop()`.
+Otherwise Node.js will stay running forever because the task queue will never be empty.